judge0/judge0-py/README.md

-# judge0-py
+# Judge0 Python SDK

-Python client library for Judge0
+The official Python library for Judge0.